zevv/npeg/INTERNALS.md

 - `Patt`, short for "pattern": A pattern is a sequence of instructions `seq[Inst]` which typically match an atom from the grammar.

+- `Rule`: One complete, named pattern which is part of a grammar.

 - `Grammar`: A grammar is collection of named patterns implemented as a `table[string, Patt]`.
 This is used as the intermediate representation of the complete compiled grammar and holds patterns for each of the named rules.

+- `Program`: A complete linked program, consisting of a pattern and its debug info (symbol table, textual listing)

+- `Parser`: object holding the compiled Nim matching function

 For captures the following data structures are relevant: